Discovery consists of seeing what everybody has seen and thinking what nobody has thought.

 One can plan for a lot of things, but things don’t always happen according to what you plan for. … Sure, I think everybody’s doing the . . . → Read More: Nuclear power is an unforgiving technology

 By davidpetraitis, on May 24th, 2012 Fukushima is still in the news.
 Reuters reports today that the initial estimates of the amount of radiation released are now known to have been 2 and a half times too low.
 Tepco will be nationalized due to the exceptionally large losses after the accident.
 Reuters also reports what we first surmised the clean up will probably take 30 years.
-In the meantime the . . . → Read More: Fukushima Mon Amour
+In the meantime . . . → Read More: Fukushima Mon Amour

 By davidpetraitis, on January 19th, 2012 Bill Black has continually been on the watch for what he calls “control-frauds” which are just frauds by management of a company to hide illegal and/or greedy behavior.
 In a new article Anti-Employee Control Fraud in New Economic perspectives he departs from his usual target of banking to look at the recent news about Apple’s supply chain.